Bare Temporary Spur Stent System for Peripheral Arterial Disease

 The trial protocol does not specify whether you need to stop taking your current medications.
 However, you must be able to tolerate dual antiplatelet and/or anticoagulation therapy, and you should not have allergies to these medications that cannot be managed.

-What data supports the effectiveness of the Bare Temporary Spur Stent System treatment for Peripheral Arterial Disease?
+What prior data suggests that the Bare Temporary Spur Stent System is safe for treating Peripheral Arterial Disease?

-Is the Bare Temporary Spur Stent System generally safe for humans?
+What evidence suggests that the Bare Temporary Spur Stent System is effective for Peripheral Arterial Disease?

 Adults over 18 with critical limb ischemia or peripheral vascular disease affecting the legs, specifically below the knee.
 Participants must have symptoms not improved by standard treatments and be able to consent and follow study procedures.
 They should expect to live at least another year and can't be on dialysis, pregnant, or planning pregnancy during the trial.